 12. Know How European Cars Work

 One of the most surprising driving tips for Ireland I wish I knew was the engine shutting off at a stoplight.
-I thought the vehicle had died and started to worry but realized this is normal.
-When your car idles for a few seconds, the engine automatically shuts off.
+I thought the vehicle had died and started to worry, but I realized this is normal.
+When your car idles for a few seconds, the engine automatically shuts off (this is much more common in America now, but at the time, I hadn’t seen it before).

 However, as soon as you let go of the brake to apply the gas, it will turn back on.
 You don’t need to do anything different, but just be aware this will happen.
 If you’re driving in Ireland as an American, this may not be a surprise now with how many newer vehicles have this, but I was confused at the time.

-I hope these tips for driving in Ireland will help you feel confident driving on your own!
+I hope these tips for driving in Ireland will help you feel confident driving yourself!
 Comment below to let me know which ones you used.